CodeMaster36/FlutterWorkshop/README.md

 # Movie Nerd

-A new Flutter movie application.
+A new Flutter movie application usiing OMDB API

+Make sure to use your own API Key

 ## Getting Started